For Students

 Why it matters to you

-And trust does not always flow equally in both directions.
-You will encounter situations where you are doing everything right and the relationship still feels one-sided.
-The framework does not promise otherwise.
-What it gives you is clarity: you can continue to demonstrate credibility, reliability, and low self-orientation regardless of what you receive in return.
-You protect your professional integrity not because it guarantees a particular response, but because it is who you are choosing to be.
+You will also encounter situations where you are doing everything right and the relationship still feels unbalanced.
+That is a real experience and this framework acknowledges it.
+What it gives you is this: you can continue to demonstrate credibility, reliability, intimacy, and low self-orientation regardless of what you receive in return.
+Your professional integrity is not a transaction.
+It is a choice about who you are becoming.

 Scenario